 However, the usage of this technology comes at a cost.
 By widening the attack surface and exposing privileged components, TrustZone can potentially introduce a single point of failure that allows the compromission of the entire system.

 Using Samsung's TrustZone implementation as a target, this presentation explains and demonstrates how this new attack surface can be leveraged to hijack and exploit trusted components.
-After explaining the internals and interactions of these components developed by Samsung, different vulnerabilities will be detailed and exploited to execute code at EL3, the highest privilege level on an ARM-based system.Download
+After explaining the internals and interactions of these components developed by Samsung, different vulnerabilities will be detailed and exploited to execute code at EL3, the highest privilege level on an ARM-based system.Download the slides

 Talk given at SSTIC 2019